What’s Trending in Healthy Food?

 Healthy Choice Power Bowls: The frozen food aisle has been getting a make-over for several years, but you’ll now find healthy version of bowls in the freezer section.
 Flavors include Adobo Chicken, Cuban-Inspired Pork, and Korean-Inspired Beef.

-Whole Grains Done Easy
+Whole Grains Made Easy

 Whole grains still trendier than ever, with new packaging and creative ways to eat them.